holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.2.6 Rules of Integration

-When an Objection is raised to a Proposal, the following additional rules apply during the search for a resolution:
+When an Objection to a Proposal is raised, the following additional rules apply during the search for a resolution:

 - **(a)**	The Facilitator must test an Objection if requested by any Core Circle Member, and discard it if it fails to meet the validity criteria described in this Section.
 - **(b)**	The Objector must attempt to find an amendment to the Proposal that will resolve the Objection and still address the Proposer’s Tension.
 Others may help.
 If the Facilitator concludes that the Objector is not making a good faith effort to find a potential amendment at any point, then the Facilitator must deem the Objection abandoned and continue processing the Proposal as if the Objection had not been raised.